cuiddev/cuid/readme.md

 Donate us for gas prices/marketing and other services.

 Support or Contact
-Please feel free to contact: hi@cuid.services
+Please feel free to contact: cuid@cuid.services